20 Sep, 2024

 All animals are packed together indoors on most "modern" farms.
 Feeding them necessitates complex machines, while disease prevention necessitates constant treatment.
 The cruelty involved in today's farm animal management, breeding, growing, and murdering is utterly ugly and horrible.

-Let’s learn about 3 modern farming methods of agriculture that farmers in India adopts
+Let’s learn about 3 modern farming methods of agriculture that farmers in India adopt.

 1. Aeroponics: Aeroponics is a method of growing plants without the use of soil in an air or mist environment.
 It is a subtype of hydroponics that works by suspending the plant root in the air.
 Farmers will have more control over the amount of water they consume if they utilize this strategy.

 3. Monoculture: This approach requires the cultivation of a single crop in a specified farming region.
 In a country like India, however, the Monoculture farming approach isn't extensively used.
 Monoculture refers to indoor farming, such as the cultivation of therapeutic plants.
-Monoculture is a modern agricultural approach in which only one crop or plant is produced.
+Monoculture is one of the modern farming methods, in which only one crop or plant is produced.

 Top 5 major differences between Traditional and Modern Farming